rrichardson/disambiguating/draft.md

 The highest latency operation you will encounter within a data center is a seek to a random location on a hard disk.
 For the purposes of this article, all timings presented will be for that of a 7200 RPM drive, which is typical of a multi-terabyte commodity drive found in data intensive applications.

 > *SSDs have brought massive latency and throughput improvements to disks.
-The same seek on an SSD is about 60 times faster.
+A seek on an SSD is about 60 times faster than a hard disk.
 They bring their own challenges, however, one interesting one is that the storage cells within an SSD have a fixed lifetime, that is, they can only handle so many writes to them before they fail.
-So they have specialized firmware that spreads writes around the disk, garbage collects, and does other bookkeeping operations.
+For this reason, they have specialized firmware that spreads writes around the disk, garbage collects, and does other bookkeeping operations.
 Because of this, they have less predictable performance characteristics (though they are predictably faster than hard disks) *

 It takes 4.17 milliseconds to seek to a random location on a hard disk.
 This is because the spindle on which the data is stored actually has to start rotating, spin to the correct location, then stop accurately to within a nanometer.
 Frankly it is amazing that they are as fast as they are.